bcairns/silverstripe-htmleditorfolder/README.md

 ### As Extension

-You can define `getHtmlEditorFolder()` in an extension, for instance to use HtmlEditorFolder with 3rd-party code:
+You can define `getHtmlEditorFolder()` in extensions, for instance to use HtmlEditorFolder with core or 3rd-party code:

 ```
 class BlogPost_Extension extends DataExtension